 3. Identify Unique Selling Proposition (USP)

 Your USP or unique selling proposition is what makes your company or product stand out from the crowd.
 It’s the unique benefit, feature, or solution you offer that competitors don’t.
-Whether it’s unparalleled expertise in a specific domain or a revolutionary product, this is the core of what you’ll offer to your customers.
+Because there will be a lot of competition whichever market you choose, it’s not a bad sign, it is actually the opposite and it means that there is an actual market for that specific business concept.

 4. Seek Feedback & Refine